Jones College looking for scholarship candidates

 Nurses participating in the program will be nominated by the community colleges from which they graduated.

 Sixty-four scholarships over the next two years will be awarded.
-Thirty-two will be in the nursing education field, while 32 more will be for those going into health care administration.
+Thirty-two will be in the nursing education field, while the other 32 will be for those going into health care administration.

 Copyright 2021 WDAM.
 All rights reserved.